 - Reduce the risk of bone fragility and osteoporosis.

-Without K2, some of the absorbed calcium may not be properly utilized at the bone level.
+Without K2, part of the absorbed calcium may not be properly utilized at the bone level.

-One of the most important—and often lesser-known—benefits of vitamin K2 is its role in cardiovascular health.
-K2 activates the MGP protein, whose function is to prevent calcium from depositing in the walls of arteries.
+One of the most important—and often less known—benefits of vitamin K2 is its role in cardiovascular health.
+K2 activates the MGP protein, whose function is to prevent calcium from being deposited in arterial walls.
 This helps to:

 - Prevent arterial calcification.